-At this time, we do not know when we will be resuming in-person field trips; we expect that when we do resume them, there will be a period of time when we’ll be offering both a virtual and an in-person option.
-It is likely that in-person field trips will not be before the spring semester 2021.
-We hope to add virtual versions of our Health Careers Q&A and simulation programs, and will make an announcement if and when they are available.
+At this time, we do not know when we will be resuming in-person field trips.
+When we do resume them, there will be a period of time when we’ll offer both a virtual and an in-person option.
+We do not currently have a virtual version of our popular medical simulation program, but we will make an announcement if and when this becomes available.

 If you’re looking for resources to share with your students about what working in a hospital is like during a crisis, we recommend the Behind the Badge series on the Mass General news site.
 While written for a Mass General audience to help employees feel more connected to one another and to the hospital during this challenging time, they are short articles that introduce a variety of health-care-related careers, most of them nonclinical.

 - By default, we will do the presentation in Zoom, and we will send you a link and password beforehand to distribute to your students so that everyone can access it.
 The Zoom meeting will be password-protected so that only your students (and guests you invite, if applicable) can participate.